Stirling-USSC/new-site/content/workshops/html/_index.md

 ## Creating a Repository

+* Go to <https://github.com>, sign in and click "new" followed by "new repository"
+* Name your repository `<username>.github.io`, for example, my username is `mcb2003`, so my repo is called `mcb2003.github.io`
+* Choose to create a public repository, and add a README
+* Click "create repository"

 --------

 ## Commit Your Code

+* On your new repository's home page, click "creating a new file"
+* Name your file "index.html" (this is the default name for the homepage of your site
+* Paste your code into the file, then click "commit changes"
+* Modify the commit message if you'd like, then click "commit changes" once again

 --------

 ## Enable Github Pages

 Now we will teach you how to [Create a GitHub pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
 This lets you publish your website on the internet using GitHub pages to host it.